family-adaptive-resilience/preparedness-monorepo/README.md

 - traps
 - air-pistols

+#### Gray Man
+Gray (wo)man is someone who can blend in with their surroundings and avoid becoming detected.
+Tips include:
+- wear same types of clothing as crowd is wearing
+- always move with flow of crowd rather than against it
+- avoid wearing a backpack if possible
+- never make eye contact with anyone
+- never challenge anybody
+- keep your head low
+- keep valuables and weapons concealed

 ### Energy
+#### Energy - Purpose
 - charge essential electronics
 - cook
 - regulate temperature of environment

+#### Energy - choices (store in Faraday Cage)
+- solar panels
+- solar panel voltage regulator
+- generators
+- inverters

 ### Preparedness groups
 - what are they prepping for?